jsdotlua/react-lua/packages/react/README.md

 React is a library for creating user interfaces.

 The `react` package contains only the functionality necessary to define React components.
-It is typically used together with a React renderer like `react-dom` for the web, or `react-native` for the native environments.
+It is typically used together with a React renderer like `react-roblox`.

 ## Usage